 You want to prevent the dough from drying/cracking after you roll it out into the strips.
 I like to use slightly damp paper towels, and stack the strips in between.
 You can see what I mean in the picture below:

 Step 5: By now your butternut squash should be cooled down a bit, so you can prepare your filling.
 Scoop out the soft flesh of the squash and place in a large bowl.

-Then add a pinch of salt, a pinch of pepper, the fresh ricotta, pecorino romano, and the crushed amaretti (or macaroon) cookies.
-(Crumble the cookies with your hand.
-Why?
-Because that’s the way the cookie crumbles.
-And you thought you already added the cheese.)
+Then add a pinch of salt, a pinch of pepper, the ricotta, and the crushed cookies (you can crumble the cookies with your hands).
 Mix all ingredients together with a spoon.

 Here’s the amaretti cookies I used:

 At this point, put a pot of salted water on the stove on medium heat.

 Step 6: Now, get ready to fill your raviolis.
 Beat the last egg in a small bowl and “paint” it on the ravioli strips (known as an “egg wash”):